Doctor of Social Work

 - MSW, MASW, MSocSc (Social Work) or a Master's degree in related disciplines.

-For all applicants, five years of relevant work experience is normally required.
+- For all applicants, five years of relevant work experience is preferred.

-Applicants with a Master's degree in related disciplines other than social work are required to take two additional Master-level subjects (for a total of 6 credits) related to social work theory and practice.
+- Applicants with a Master's degree in related disciplines other than social work are required to take two additional subjects (total: 6 credits) at Master's level related to social work theory and practice.
 Students are required to pay the additional credit fees.

 If you are not a native speaker of English, and your Bachelor's degree or equivalent qualification is awarded by institutions where the medium of instruction is not English, you are expected to fulfil the University’s minimum English language requirement for admission purpose.
 Please refer to the "Admission Requirements" section for details.

 Copies of Transcripts and Graduation Certificates are required.